kernelsauce/turbo/doc/websocket.rst

 on the ``turbo.async.HTTPClient`` using its HTTP implementation to do the initial connect to the server, then do the handshake and finally wrapping the connection with the ``turbo.websocket.WebSocketStream``.
-All of the callback functions recieves the class instance as first argument for convinence.
+All of the callback functions receives the class instance as first argument for convinence.
 Furthermore the class can be initialized with keyword arguments that are passed on to the ``turbo.async.HTTPClient`` that are being used.
 So if you are going to use the connect to a SSL enabled server (wss://) then you simply refer to the documentation